companieshouse/dependency-track-aws-terraform/README.md

 1. If the team does not exist in Dependency Track, this needs to be created
-2. Within Azure AD the Group needs to be created and then added to the Azure AD Application registration (Raise a Service Now ticket)
+2. Within Azure AD the Group needs to be created and then added to the Azure AD Application registration.
+(Raise a Service Now ticket)
 3. From Azure AD copy the group ID (known as the `Object Id`)
 4. Within Dependency Track, under Access Management, Click on `OpenID Connect Groups` and then click `Create Group` Group name is the